 The same is true for the ball’s spin because it depends on their shot.

 This article will tell you all about these terms, their importance, and what are most likely the best golf balls for a high handicap golfer.

-- 🥇 Srixon Soft Feel – Best Golf Ball For High Handicappers
+????
+Srixon Soft Feel – Most Forgiving Golf Ball For High Handicappers

 We have five excellent choices for high handicap golfers.
 Take a look, and you will see why we picked these.

 Srixon Soft Feel Golf Balls

 - Marked with 338 dimples in various sizes

 - Has a low compression of 60